AF-5446/Lyric-Lure-CSP/README.md

 Keeping the fulfilment criteria in mind, the page consists of ...(complete) including links to different websites, further resources and even ticket booking websites.

 ### Future Implementation
-For the future, I would ...(complete)
+For the future, I would ...(complete) - Spotify API, ticketmaster/ bands in town api. the design of []() also really stood out to me, which is a design I would like to persue with my own effects.

 <hr>
 <p align="right"><a href="#lyric-lure">Back To Top</a></p>